Neelka96/Crowdfunding_ETL/README.md

     deactivate                      # Deactivate your virtual env
     ```
 4. Now you're ready to move to the Jupyter Notebook view!

-5. One last note, a helper filer to automate your ability to bulk-upload files has been written and can be used at your discretion.
-Please generate files using `schema_writer.ipynb`.
+> [!TIP]
+> As you might've gathered, a helper filer to automate SQL code was written.
+It has the ability to generate a SQL file to bulk-upload CSV type files.
+Feel free to upload in any way that is easiest, but to create this file please run all cells in `schema_writer.ipynb`.
 ---

 ## ETL Process